Best Hardwired Home Security Systems in 2025

 Price

-You can finance the equipment for up to five years, but this locks you into a contract.
-If you want to pay for everything upfront, you’ll only get a bill for the monthly monitoring fee.
+The good news is you can finance the equipment for up to five years, though this locks you into a Vivint contract.
+If you pay upfront, you’ll only be charged the monthly monitoring fee.

 Our Experience Testing Vivint

 Vivint’s equipment is top-of-the-line.
 The cameras have exceptional image quality regardless of the time of day, and now they’re powered by AI, they can distinguish between people who live in your household and visitors.
 It even detects prowlers.
-A friend of mine was loitering outside while I was getting ready to go out, and the Outdoor Camera with Spotlight Pro shone a light on him.
-It wouldn’t stop until he was out of sight.
+During our simulation tests, we had our friend hang around the house.
+The Outdoor Camera with Spotlight Pro instantly shone a light on him and tracked him until he was out of sight.

 Person Detection on the Vivint Smart Hub